-At our 2019 annual meeting of stockholders, we held our first advisory vote on executive compensation (commonly known as a 'say-on-pay' proposal).
-Our stockholders expressed support for our executive compensation program, with approximately 94.8% of shares that voted on the proposal voting in support.
-The compensation committee is appreciative of this result and believes it indicates that stockholders are supportive of our pay program structure and the alignment we have created between management and shareholder interests.
-The compensation committee values the opinions of our stockholders and will continue to consider the results of future stockholder votes, along with other forms of stockholder input and feedback, when structuring executive pay.
+In 2020, Veracyte received approximately 96.2% stockholder Say-on-Pay support.
+The compensation committee is appreciative of this result and believes it indicates that stockholder are supportive of our pay program structure and the alignment we have created between management and stockholder interests.
+The compensation committee will continue to consider the results of future stockholder votes, along with other forms of stockholder input and feedback, when structuring executive pay.